 Abstract Case studies of cartels and recent theory suggest that repeated communication is key for stable cooperation in environments where signals about others‘ actions are noisy.
 However, empirically the exact role of communication is not well understood.
 We study cooperation under different monitoring and communication structures in the lab.
 Under all monitoring structures – perfect, imperfect public, and imperfect private – communication boosts efficiency.
 However, under imperfect monitoring, where actions can only be observed with noise, cooperation is only stable when subjects can communicate before every round of the game.
 Beyond improving coordination, communication increases efficiency by making subjects‘ play more lenient and forgiving.
 We further find clear evidence for the exchange of private information – the central role ascribed to communication in recent theoretical contributions.

-Who Runs?
-Honesty and Self-Selection into Politics (with Urs Fischbacher and Maik T. Schneider), [link].
+Honesty and Self-Selection into Cheap Talk (with Urs Fischbacher and Maik T. Schneider), [link].

-Abstract In some situations some people lie strategically – political campaigns and sales promotions being obvious examples.
-However, recent empirical studies suggest that people are very heterogeneous with respect to their willingness to lie strategically for their own advantage.
-Hence, the level of lying and thus the credibility of statements will crucially depend on who self-selects into the cheap talk situation.
-We study this broad idea in the concrete setting of a two-stage political competition model and test its key predictions in the lab.
-At the entry stage, potential candidates compete in a contest to become their party’s nominee.
-At the election stage, the nominated candidates campaign by making non-binding (cheap talk) promises to voters.
-Confirming the model’s key predictions, we find in the experiment that dishonest people over-proportionally self-select into the political race; and that this adverse selection effect can be prevented if the entry stage is made transparent.
+Abstract In many situations statements are non-binding and people can lie strategically for their own benefit – political campaigns and sales marketing are obvious examples.
+Since individuals differ with respect to their willingness to lie, the level of lying and thus the credibility of statements will crucially depend on who self-selects into such situations.
+We study self-selection into cheap talk in the concrete setting of a two-stage political competition model and test its key predictions in the lab.
+At the entry stage, potential candidates compete in a contest to become their party’s candidate in an election.
+At the election stage, the nominated candidates campaign by making promises to voters.
+Confirming the model’s key predictions, we find in the experiment that dishonest people over-proportionally self-select into the political race; and that this adverse selection effect can be prevented if the entry stage behavior is made transparent.